 Photographing Prague is one of the main reasons many decide to visit the Czech capital.
 It’s one of the most beautiful cities in Europe.
 It’s small and compact and easy to get around, but you’ll want to make the most of your limited time in Prague to shoot the best Prague photos possible.

-Most people visit Prague enticed by the same few photos of Prague – the Old Town Square, Charles Bridge and Prague Castle.
+Most people visit Prague enticed by photos of the same few landmarks of Prague – the Old Town Square, Charles Bridge and Prague Castle.
 Of course, these are among the best places in Prague to photograph, but there’s far more to Prague photography than this.

 In this guide to photography in Prague we’ll show you some of the most popular places to visit in Prague, and also plenty of Prague hidden gems.
 You’ll get to see and shoot some of the extraordinary Prague architecture, and find out the best viewpoints in Prague.
 All of this will give you Prague Instagram ideas galore.

 So let’s embark on our tour of the best Prague photo spots, and shoot some fantastic Prague pictures all the way around.

 - 4 Terasa u Prince – The Best Prague Rooftop Bar ?